siddumsp1997/Dyslexi-a-pp/README.md

 A key sign of Dyslexia in kids is trouble in decoding words.
 This is the ability to match letters to sounds and then use that skill to read words accurately and fluently.
-One reason kids have diculty decoding is that they often struggle with a more basic language skill called phonemic awareness.
+One reason kids have difficulty decoding is that they often struggle with a more basic language skill called phonemic awareness.
 This is the ability to recognize individual sounds in words.
 Trouble with this skill can show up as early as preschool.
 If a child has Dyslexia, she/he wont outgrow it.
 But there